omnia-md/conda-recipes/README.md

 ./conda-build-all ./*
 ```

-To upload to the Omnia binstar org, use
+To upload to the Omnia repository, use

 ```
-binstar upload -u omnia package.bz2
+anaconda upload -u omnia package.bz2
 ```

 Command taken from this forum post: [From Binstar Forums](https://groups.google.com/a/continuum.io/forum/#!topic/conda/uYtVRGW--iU)